 - Construction is in full swing.
 Summer is the ideal time for construction crews to adjust roadways, work on public works projects, and more.
 All of the construction leads to congestion, changed speed limits, and other hazards that increase the likelihood of an accident.

 - More cyclists on the road.
 During the summer months, there are more cyclists on the road.
 While most cyclists know the rules of the road when sharing with motor vehicles, there are some who don’t.

 While you cannot control other drivers, pedestrians, and cyclists, you can do your part to stay safe.
 Be on the lookout for more than just motor vehicles on the road, check your tires to ensure that they are ready for the road, and be prepared for unexpected stops.
 By just paying attention to the road ahead, you can reduce the likelihood that you will cause an accident.

-If you or a loved one was injured in an auto accident this summer, contact the team at Brett McCandlis Brown to discuss your case.
-Our attorneys will aggressively fight for your right to compensation.
+If you or a loved one was injured in an auto accident this summer, contact the car accident and injury lawyers at Brett McCandlis Brown to discuss your case.
+Our auto accident attorneys will aggressively fight for your right to compensation.
 Call us now to get started at 800-925-1875 or fill out our online contact form with your questions.